How to roll a die?

 A common pure-dice game is Craps, which is played with two dice.
 The game is played by betting on the result of a roll.
 Each round of Craps has two phases, named “Come Out” and “Point”.

-A round is starter by the dice-roller, known as the “shooter”, making one or more Come Out rolls.
+A round is starter by the dice roller, known as the “shooter”, making one or more Come Out rolls.
 If the score is 2, 3 or 12 (scores which are known as “Craps”) the shooter is said to ‘crap out’.
 This will end the round, and any player who made a “Pass Line” bet will also lose.
 A Pass Line bet is a bet on the shooter winning their point number – more on that in a moment.
+So this is just some examples of how you can play dice.

 If the Come Out roll scores 7 or 11 (known as a Natural) this is a win for those who made Pass Line bets.
 After that, the shooter continues to roll until they score 4, 5, 6, 8, 9, or 10 – this number becomes the “Point”.